 - Using 1/2 teaspoon of cayenne pepper makes it somewhat spicy.
 You can use less or omit the cayenne if you don’t want spice.

-- For extra flavor, add 1/4 cup of hot sauce to the buttermilk mixture.
-This won’t make it spicy, but will just add more flavor.
+- For extra flavor, serve with Buffalo Sauce or add 1/4 cup of hot sauce to the buttermilk mixture.
+Adding hot sauce to the buttermilk won’t make it spicy, but will add more flavor.
 We don’t find the hot sauce necessary, but some people like to add it.